nightmode/feri/docs/api/index.md

 ### Watch

-Watch is all about watching the source and destination folders for changes.
-Initiating the proper clean or build tasks in response to file system events.
+Watch is all about watching the source and destination folders for changes, and initiating the proper clean or build tasks in response to file system events.

 For more information, see the [Watch](watch.md) documentation.